hageyahhoo/Agile2020/Agile2020.md

 ### CHALLENGES
 After clarifying responsibilities and activities of SET, getting decision makers' supports and colleagues' interests, I started actions as SET.
 Additionally, LINE hired new employees and formed a team of SET.
 I thought we could proceed our activities more quickly and widely.
 However, we faced with new obstacles.

-At first, we implemented a failure detection system for `public APIs`, however, it didn't become established in the product development team.
+At first, we implemented a failure detection system for public APIs, however, it didn't become established in the product development team.
 We implemented test scripts for these APIs, called them via CI servers periodically, and notified errors and failures to the product development team quickly.
 We utilized Test Automation and CI as a failure detection system.
 We also used the common technologies like JUnit, Spring Boot, Jenkins, and so on for the product development team.
 Failure detection worked partially and some developers started implementing them.
 Although, test scripts written in JUnit were hard to read, implement, and maintain for the Product Manager and most of developers.
 Additionally, SET team and the product development team have been working at different offices.
 Our communications weren't sufficient to proceed improvements.

-Other obstacle was that performance problems at `Sticker Shop` had emerged.
+Other obstacle was that performance problems at Sticker Shop had emerged.
 They had been using one in-house performance testing tool.
 However, it couldn't provide enough capabilities to detect emerging issues.
 Moreover, they need to write test scripts with groovy, an unaccustomed programming language for them.
 Therefore, writing test scripts was not fast and effective.

 Another challenge was that consulting-style approach didn't work.
 We often provided guidelines, ideas how to design good test scenarios, and test script examples widely.
 However, most of colleagues didn't utilize them to improve their testing problems.
 We needed to find ways to expand ideas and to improve their work more effectively.
 <br />